Housing Needs Assessment Update

 Stuck in the rental market because you can't afford to get out

-by Shannon Cornelius, 3 months ago
+by Shannon Cornelius, over 1 year ago

 I'm a middle-class income, single person, but even with a good job, after I pay my rent and all my other expenses, I have nothing left over to save for a down payment on a house.
 I've considered trying to find a roommate to help cut costs, but because I work from home and need a dedicated office space, I would need to move to a three-bedroom unit.
 With the costs of rent, even with a roommate I'm basically going to be paying the same amount I am now.
 Plus I'd have to hope they too don't need a second...
 Continue reading